An Introduction to Geometric Topology: Laminations

 Concerning (1), a horizontal path in $L\times J$ disjoint from $\lambda$ is allowed, but it must keep being horizontal on the adjacent products.

 A simple closed curve that forms no bigons with any leaf of $\lambda$ can be easily isotoped to be monotonic.
 Conversely, we now prove that a monotonic curve $\gamma$ forms no bigons with any leaf of $\lambda$.
-If it did, by cutting $\tau$ along $\gamma$ we would get an abstract bigon with a portion of train track as in Fig.~\ref{monotonic2:fig}-(left).
-If $\gamma$ is adjacent to some triangles as in Fig.~\ref{monotonic2:fig}-(right) we close them as shown there.
-Finally, by doubling the bigon along $\gamma$ we get a train track on a disc, and by doubling again we build a train track in a sphere, which is absurd (one checks easily that no complementary region is a disc, annulus, monogon, or bigon: there are no bigons because we have closed the triangles as in Fig.~\ref{monotonic2:fig}-(right)).
+If it did, by cutting $\tau$ along $\gamma$ we would get an abstract bigon with a portion of train track as in Figure \ref{monotonic2:fig}-(left).
+If $\gamma$ is adjacent to some triangles as in Figure \ref{monotonic2:fig}-(right) we close them as shown there.
+Finally, by doubling the bigon along $\gamma$ we get a train track on a disc, and by doubling again we build a train track in a sphere, which is absurd (one checks easily that no complementary region is a disc, annulus, monogon, or bigon: there are no bigons because we have closed the triangles as in Figure \ref{monotonic2:fig}-(right)).

-The $\lambda$-transversal length $L(\gamma)$ of a monotonic $\gamma$ is the sum of the lengths of the sub-paths intersecting sequences of products $L\times J$ as in Fig.~\ref{monotonic:fig}-(left).
-One checks easily that the length of each sub-path is an integer linear combination of the colours $(a_i,b_i,c_i)$.
-Therefore $L(\gamma) = i(\gamma,\lambda)$ is an integer combination of the colours.
+The $\lambda$-transversal length $L(\gamma)$ of a monotonic $\gamma$ is the sum of the lengths of the sub-paths intersecting sequences of products $L\times J$ as in Figure \ref{monotonic:fig}-(left).
+One checks easily that the length of each sub-path is a half-integer linear combination of the colours $(a_i,b_i,c_i)$.
+Therefore $L(\gamma) = i(\gamma,\lambda)$ is a half-integer combination of the colours.

 If we vary the colouring $(a_i,b_i,c_i)$ a little, the curve $\gamma$ keeps being monotonic in the same way as before, except when a portion of $\gamma$ is horizontal: in that case the new monotonicity depends on how the colouring varies.
 In all cases, the new $\gamma$ is still monotonic, hence bigonless, hence $L(\gamma)=i(\gamma, \lambda)$ again.